-Budapest – or Buda and Pest – is by equal parts gritty and grey, majestic, beautiful and romantic.
-Over the years, Budapest, which is split down the middle by Danube, it’s also got a fascinating history, more museums, palaces and opera houses than you can shake a stick at, and some seriously delicious cuisine ( make sure you try their famous Goulash).
+Budapest has originally been split in Buda and Pest which by equal parts translates in tenacious, splendid, stunning and passionate.
+Through the years, Budapest, which is divided by Danube has got a mesmerizing history, countless museums, castles and opera houses than you can endeavor, and a delightful cuisine! (be sure to try their famous Goulash).

 One of the greatest things I loved about Budapest is that you can explore the city in just a couple of days.
 Day or night doesn’t matter since the city always welcomes you to try stuff at any given time – making it a perfect European city to visit for a looong weekend away.

-When it comes to Budapest, there’s a lot to take in, so kit yourself out with a good guide or do your research and plan all these must-see places!
+When it comes to Budapest, there’s a lot to take in, so either kit yourself out with a good guide or do your research and plan all these must-see places!

-I think Budapest has become one of my top favorite cities ❤.
+I think Budapest has become one of my favorite cities ❤.
 For those who do not yet know, be careful, you will fall in love.
-In order to make the most of the city, I advise you to stay there for 4 days but a week-end is not enough, the city is not huge.
+In order to make the most of the city, I advise you to stay there for a minimum of 4 days because a weekend will not be enough!